Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Total knee replacement surgery takes about 2 hours.

 Recently a new design of prosthesis which fits around the cruciate ligaments has been developed but there are few studies comparing its performance to a regular knee replacement at present.

 After your total knee replacement surgery, you will return to your ward and the nurses will ensure you are getting adequate pain relief.

 Either later that day or the next morning, a physiotherapist will come to see you and help you get out of bed.
 You will most likely be able to fully weight bear on your new knee, i.e. put as much weight through your leg as you feel comfortable doing, within 24 hours but you may need to use a frame, crutches or sticks for the first few days.

-You will start your exercises straight away and will progress through the rehab programme as instructed by a physical therapist.
-Visit the knee replacement exercise section for suitable exercises.
+You will start your exercises straight away and will progress through the rehab program as instructed by a physical therapist.
+You can find a whole range of exercises that can help in the knee replacement exercise section.

 People are normally discharged from hospital after 3-5 days following total knee replacement surgery (occasionally longer) depending on how they are doing.
 Before you can go home, you should be able to: